Altisource Asset Management (NYSE:AAMC) Receives New Coverage from Analysts at StockNews.com

-StockNews.com initiated coverage on shares of Altisource Asset Management (NYSE:AAMC – Get Rating) in a research note issued to investors on Thursday.
-The firm set a “hold” rating on the stock.
+StockNews.com started coverage on shares of Altisource Asset Management (NYSE:AAMC – Get Rating) in a note issued to investors on Tuesday.
+The brokerage set a “hold” rating on the stock.

+Altisource Asset Management Corporation, an asset management company, provides portfolio management and corporate governance services to institutional investors in the United States.
+The company offers its services under an asset management agreement to Altisource Residential Corporation, which acquires and manages single-family rental properties for working class families.

 - Get a free copy of the StockNews.com research report on Altisource Asset Management (AAMC)